 Step 2: Create a List of Functional Needs and Wants

 After you have your practice profile written out it will be easier to think about software functionality.
-Not all practice management and EHR systems are created equal, so your list of functional needs and wants will be an important part of the decision process since different systems will have different benefits.
+Not all practice management and EHR systems are created equal, so your list of functional needs will be an important part of the decision process.
+Different systems will have different benefits, so you'll want to read some case studies.
 Some functionalities of practice management and EHR systems include things like a scheduler, insurance eligibility and authorization tools, inventory management, spectacle and contact lens ordering, internal staff task system, patient recall, and patient education.

 Step 3: Develop a Requirements Description

 The last piece of the puzzle is to develop a requirements description.
 This should be a clear, concise description of your requirements and expectations of a system.
-It's kind of like writing a job description for a new employee.
+It can be structured like a job description for a new employee, but make sure it's clear enough that different software vendors can comprehend what you're looking for.
+This will save you from wasting your time pursuing software that doesn't provide your must-haves.

 Step 4: Download Templates to Help Define Your Needs